mr2raccoon/caactus/README.md

 ### 3.1 Create Project Directory

 - For portability of the ilastik projects create the directory in the following structure:\
+> [!NOTE]
-([!NOTE]: the below example already includes examples of resulting files in each sub-directory)
+> The directory structure below already includes examples of resulting files in each sub-directory.
 - This allows you to copy an already trained workflow and use it multiple times with new datasets, when relative paths are enabled.

 ```